pr4aveen/tp/docs/DeveloperGuide.md

 #### Alternative 1: Using Predicates

-Another implementation we considered was to add all `Project` and `Task` objects the same `UniqueItemsList`.
-The UI will only display projects when it is in the project view and tasks when it is in the tasks view.
-This will be done by modifying the predicates used on the `displayList` in `ModelManager`.
-Other commands such as `Find` will modify the predicate similarly.
+Another implementation we considered was to add all `Project` and `Task` objects to the same `UniqueItemsList`.
+Both `Project` and `Task` will both extend `TrackedItem`.

+A rough summary of the proposed implementation is as follows:
+* There will be two sets of predicates.
+The first predicate will be used to check whether an object is a project or a task.
+The second predicate will be the normal predicate used to filter the list in the find command.
+* Changes in view will modify the first predicate.
+* Using the find command will modify the second predicate.
+* The predicate used to determine the entries shown in the `displayList` is the logical AND of the first and second predicates.

 We have identified the following benefits and drawbacks of this implementation.